rladies/rladiesguide/content/organization/events/speakers/index.en.md

 * In line with R-Ladies’ Mission Statement and with our [Black Lives Matter Statement](https://blog.rladies.org/post/2020-06-06-blm/) to achieve participation and representation in our events of generally excluded groups, taking into account the intersectionality of gender, race, language and geography; for these reasons we request:

-  - Not host all the events with white speakers in the same chapter during the year.
+  - In chapter events, invite speakers of diverse race, language and geography (i.e., avoid a one year period with all white speakers at the chapter events).
   - For panel discussions of 3 or more panelists, invite speakers of diverse race, language and geography (i.e., avoid all white panels).

 ### How to find speakers?